notcome/Nesting.lua/README.md

 print(double(10))
 ```

-Execute ``b.lua`` and you should see a number of thirty.
+Execute ``b.lua`` and you should see the number *30*.

-Nesting.lua will expand all ``require`` function so that you could call
+Nesting.lua will imitate the ``require`` function: copying all required files to
+this script (in memory of course).
+You could then call functions defined in
-functions defined in other scripts.
-You could wrap your self-defined command as
+those files.
+Now you can wrap your self-defined command as a function and call
-a function and call it from other scripts.
-You could also define some utility
+it from other scripts.
+You can also define some utility functions and make use
-functions and make use of them everywhere.
+of them everywhere.

 Here comes two problems:

 1. If I want to write a Lua file with only utility functions, what should I do?

 2. Redis will not execute a function.
-It will interpret the script content.
-If I
+Instead, it will interpret the whole
- wrap all expressions in a function, how to make it compatible with Redis?
+script.
+If I wrap my self-defined command in one function, how to make it
+compatible with Redis?

-To the first problem, we could tell Nesting.lua that the file should be
+To the first problem, we could tell Nesting.lua that the file shouldn't be sent
-processed separately.
-To the second problem, we could specify an expression to
+to Redis.
+To the second problem, we could specify an ``return`` expression to
 be added at the end of the script when it is submitted to Redis.

 How to pass those information to Nesting.lua?
-We could pass a piece of code to
+When we pass a piece of code to
-Nesting.lua through a function with the above information.
-When we want to load
+Nesting.lua interface directly, an object could be supplied.
+When we want to
-a directory of Lua files, we could write a JSON at the beginning at each file:
+load a directory of Lua files, we could write a JSON at the beginning of files:

 ```Lua
 --[[